Breast Augmentation FAQs

 How is the breast augmentation procedure performed?

 Dr. Fiala performs breast augmentation is performed in our on-site AAAASF-certified, hospital-grade operating room, under general anesthesia.
 The anesthesia is provided by one of our board-certified MD anesthesiologists, for optimal safety.
-The selected breast implant is carefully inserted behind the breast and pectoral muscles, in a precisely-tailored tissue pocket, using the Keller funnel and “no-touch” technique.
+Most commonly, the selected breast implant is carefully inserted behind the breast and pectoral muscles, in a precisely-tailored tissue pocket, using the Keller funnel and “no-touch” technique.
 Dr. Fiala usually prefers the “dual plane” method, which has proven benefits of safety, effectiveness, and a very natural-looking result.
 The incision is typically placed in the crease area beneath the breast, also known as the “inframammary incision”.

 Breast implant surgery typically takes between 60 and 90 minutes, with another hour or so for recovery from anesthesia.
 A responsible adult then takes the patient home.
 With the modern techniques used, most patients are pleasantly surprised that the recovery from breast augmentation is much easier than they expected.
 With our enhanced recovery protocol, most patients use very few prescription pain meds at all!